Split to Dubrovnik or Dubrovnik to Split

-Taxi Split to Dubrovnik 300 Euros
+Split to Dubrovnik

 Dubrovnik is a small town with only 50 000 inhabitants, however, more than one million tourists visit it every year.

-Dubrovnik is a beautiful city which is often called a living museum.
+It is a beautiful city which is often called a living museum.
 It is surrounded by the medieval walls 1940 meters long that have been preserved in their original state and as such are certainly the biggest attraction.

-The cultural and congress tourism are the basis of the development of tourism in Dubrovnik, but lately more and more guests who visit Dubrovnik come there to see the shooting locations of some of the most popular films and series such as: “Game of Thrones”, “Robin Hood: Origins”, “Star Wars VIII”
+The cultural and congress tourism are the basis of the development of tourism in Dubrovnik.
+Lately more and more guests who visit Dubrovnik come there to see the shooting locations of some of the most popular films and series such as: “Game of Thrones”, “Robin Hood: Origins”, “Star Wars VIII”

-Split is the second largest city in Croatia and approximately 500,000 tourists visit it every year.
-10 years ago Split was considered to be mainly a transit centre, however, in the last couple of years the situation has changed significantly so Split has become a popular tourist destination where tourists stay several days and book one-day excursions so they could visit the smaller nearby places such as Trogir, Hvar, Krka National Park, Omis and others.
+Ten years ago Split was considered to be mainly a transit center, however, in the last couple of years the situation has changed significantly.
+As a result, Split has become a popular tourist destination where tourists stay several days and book one-day excursions.
+They could visit the smaller nearby places such as Trogir, Hvar, Krka National Park, Omis and others.

 The biggest attraction of the city is Diocletian’s palace.

-Today palace is the centre of the old town where people still live, and perhaps this is what fascinates every tourist that wanders the narrow streets which are 17 centuries old.
+Today palace is the center of the old town where people still live, and perhaps this is what fascinates every tourist that wanders the narrow streets which are 17 centuries old.

-From Split to Dubrovnik (and vice versa), there are numerous departures – approximately every hour, but for more details click here.
+From Split to Dubrovnik (and vice versa), there are numerous departures.
+Approximately every hour, but for more details click here.

 One of the reasons for this is that you have to cross the Croatian-Bosnian border twice!

-Price of the ticket is from 120 to 150 kuna, so if you are travelling alone, if you want to save money or comfort is not your top priority – then the bus is the right choice for you.
+Price of the ticket is from € 20.
+If you are traveling alone and you want to save money or comfort is not your top priority – then the bus is the right choice for you.

 In fact it is similar to taxi only it is a cheaper and a more flexible option.
 Actually, you will have drivers who speak English and if you want to stop along the way, take some pictures, have a drink they will meet your needs.
 This is also the fastest way to get to your destination, you would be riding in a new, insured, regularly maintained vehicle and the cost would be significantly lower than for a regular taxi.
-These transfers are often 30% cheaper than regular taxi.
+These transfers are often 30% cheaper than regular taxi – for details look here

 This kind of transfer is the fastest and it takes 3-4 hours, depending on the traffic and the jam at the border crossing Neum.
-The transfer price is 200-250 Euro (depending on the size of the vehicle).
+The transfer price is 279-350 Euro (depending on the size of the vehicle).

-Note: This type of transport is especially suitable for groups of four to eight passengers, so depending on how many persons are in your group this kind of transfer can cost you a bit more than bus.
+Most importantly, this type of transport is especially suitable for groups of four to eight passengers.
+Depending on how many persons are in your group this kind of transfer can cost you a bit more than bus.

-1. bus from Split airport to Split 8 ×30 Kuna = 240 Kuna
+1. bus from Split airport to Split 8 × € 6 = € 48.

-2. bus from Split to Dubrovnik 8 ×130 Kuna = 1.040 Kuna
+2. bus from Split to Dubrovnik 8 × 21 € = 168 € .

-3. from the central bus station in Dubrovnik to your hotel you will need to take at least two different taxis and it would cost you about 200 Kuna
+3. from the central bus station in Dubrovnik to your hotel you will need to take at least two different taxis and it would cost you about 36 €.

-Total for 8 persons by bus: 1480 kuna (about 198 euros)
+Total for 8 persons by bus: 252 €.

-So for only 52 Euros more you get a lot more and you don’t have to trouble yourself by taking the bus.
+So for only 88 Euros more you get a lot more and you don’t have to trouble yourself by taking the bus.

 for details, contact us here

-Instead of a ferry line there is a speed boat (catamaran) run by the company Captain Luka.
-The journey takes 4 hours and 20 minutes, the price is 190 Kuna.
+To clarify. instead of a ferry line there is a speed boat (catamaran) run by the company Captain Luka.
+The journey takes 4h 25min, the price is 53 €.
 This option is good for those who can adapt to the sailing schedule and who do not suffer from seasickness ?